 - 208.80.154.224/32

-The parent property sets the scope to a specific project.
-The type property specifies IPv4 or IPv6 addresses.
-The capacity property defines the maximum number of items the group can hold (immutable after creation).
+The parent property sets the scope (project or organization).
+The type property specifies IPv4 or IPv6.
+The capacity property defines the maximum number of addresses the group can hold; this is immutable after creation.
 The items array contains the actual IP addresses or CIDR ranges.

-Organizations managing multiple projects often define address groups at the organization level to share common IP lists across projects.
+Organizations managing firewall policies across multiple projects can define address groups at the organization level for centralized IP management.

 import * as pulumi from "@pulumi/pulumi";